There Is No Problem Until We Say It Is

-What we tend to do with problems is identify causes or the guilty ones and blame or fight them.
+When facing a problem we tend to identify causes or the guilty ones and blame or fight them.

 What if we had to reassess our “diagnostic criteria” first?
 What kind of deviation are we judging?
 And how appropriate is the label we choose?

 - Depression: How You Label Determines How You Feel by Tim Ferriss